Guide4Ever/covidTrackerWebAPI/README.md

 Username: guide <br/>
 Password: senk

+User can modify username and password accordingly in appsettings.json file.
 I enabled authentication upon first interaction with the site rather than the specific endpoint (be that \cases or \lastweek).